 While the current regulated vegetation management practices reduce many potential vegetation-powerline conflicts, these practices cannot eliminate all risk of ignitions and outages, although some practices are more effective than others, and their effectiveness depends upon several factors that vary geographically.
-For instance, the regulations California Public Resources Code (PRC) Section 4293, the North American Electric Reliability Corporation's (NERC) FAC 003 and the California Public Utilities Commission (CPUC) General Order (GO) 95 Rule 35 require the electrical corporations to maintain vegetation clearances of a minimum of four feet for aerial distribution lines to 30 feet for aerial transmission lines^{v,vi,vii}.
-However, these regulations do not effectively mitigate against airborne hazards such as palm fronds nor do they mitigate against falling trunks or limbs from hazard trees.
+For instance, the regulations California Public Resources Code (PRC) Section 4293, the North American Electric Reliability Corporation's (NERC) FAC 003 and the California Public Utilities Commission (CPUC) General Order (GO) 95 Rule 35 require the electrical corporations to maintain vegetation clearances in their ROW of a minimum of four feet for specified distribution lines to 30 feet for transmission lines", However, these regulations do not effectively mitigate against airborne hazards such as palm fronds nor do they mitigate against falling trunks or limbs from hazard trees standing outside of the utility ROW.
+Furthermore, the utilities lack the legal authority to mitigate off-ROW vegetation hazards in private property though they are obligated to maintain safe, reliable electric systems.
+The utilities can be held liable for fires that start due to off-ROW hazards striking their overhead electrical facilities even if they adhere to the existing regulations and maintain minimum vegetation clearance distances.

 Similarly, GO 165, which concerns the inspection of distribution and transmission facilities, does not address inspections details specific to vegetation.
 The details about how and when to conduct vegetation inspections are left to the electrical corporations' discretion.
-VIII Additionally, PRC 4291 and 4292 - which respectively require defensible space clearances around structures of up to 100 feet and 10 feet radial bare/mineral earth clearances around the base of poles with equipment that are subject to clearance requirements (non-exempt equipment) due to potential ignition risks that they pose - are also potentially problematic for creating environments that can facilitate the spread of flammable invasive species. ix, x, xi This will be described further in the following section.
+Additionally, PRC 4291 and 4292 - which respectively require defensible space clearances around structures on utility-owned property of up to 100 feet and 10 feet radial bare/mineral earth clearances around the base of poles with equipment that are subject to clearance requirements (non-exempt equipment) due to potential ignition risks that they pose.-

+This will be described further in the following section.
 Furthermore, none of the regulations specify the use of remote sensing technologies to monitor vegetation growth and health or to warn electrical corporations of developing hazards.